This is exactly what our School aims for through coordinated actions such as:

 - The ability to perceive developments and always be in front of them.
 That is, to keep an eye on the developments and possibly to embrace the new challenges, after critical and analytical thinking.

-- To create a professional identity capable at all times of changing according to the needs of the market, without altering personal characteristics and professional values.
+- To create a professional identity capable of changing at all times according to the needs of the market, without altering personal characteristics and professional values.

 The School has to contribute to the cognitive and emotional development of young people.
 It must be open to society, perceive developments and adapt, if necessary, to them.